 Earn: up to 25 credits (about $0.25) per day

-With Bing Rewards, you’ll start out at Member status and work your way up to Silver and Gold.
-Earning SIlver status is pretty easy: Complete a couple of intro tasks and earn 200 search credits.
+With Microsoft Rewards, you’ll start out at Member status and work your way up to Silver and Gold.
+Earning Silver status is pretty easy: Complete a couple of intro tasks and earn 200 search credits.
 For achieving Silver status, you’ll earn 50 bonus credits.

 At Gold status, you get a 10% discount when you cash in credits for rewards.
 That means you’ll get a larger gift card for fewer credits.
 To achieve Gold status, you have to redeem credits for rewards, complete 150 qualifying searches per month and earn 750 lifetime credits.

 You’re already searching online — why not start getting paid for it?
 It might not make you a millionaire, but hey, it’s free money!

 Your Turn: Have you used any of these services to earn rewards for searching?
 Will you make the switch from your current search engine?